-The Association believes in efforts that provide for-
+The Association believes in racial equity principles at all levels of policymaking and efforts that provide for-

 - a.
-Programs establishing appropriate educational opportunities for Micronesian students - b.
-Development of curriculum and instructional materials and programs, including English proficiency programs that are designed to meet the language needs of Micronesian students - c.
-Development of relationship-building and culturally cohesive frameworks designed to meet the needs of Micronesians in the school, home, and work environment - d.
+Programs establishing appropriate educationa opportunities for Micronesian students - Development of curriculum and instructional materials and programs, including English proficiency programs that are designed to meet the language needs of Micronesian students - Development of relationship-building and culturally cohesive frameworks designed to meet the needs of Micronesians in the school, home, and work environment - d.
 The recruitment, training, and employment of Micronesian island educators as role models, bilingual teachers, counselors, and other professional and support staff to meet the needs of Micronesian students - e.
 Involvement of Micronesian educators in developing educational materials for classroom instruction, as well as the dissemination of information and programs that include the values, heritage, language, culture, and history of Micronesians - f.
 Assistance to affiliates in meeting the educational needs of Micronesian students - g.
-Opportunities for higher education for all Micronesian students through direct and indirect governmental assistance in graduate and undergraduate programs - h.
-Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level.
+Opportunities for higher education for all Micronesian students through direct and indirect governmental assistance in graduate and undergraduate programs - Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level - Prevention of disproportionate referral of Micronesian students into the criminal justice system for violations of school discipline policies.

 The Association encourages opportunities to preserve, promote, and perpetuate Micronesian heritage and culture.
-(2008, 2011)
+(2008, 2022)

-B-19.
+B-20.
 Black American Education